Fossil hunting in the south of Portugal

-Before the trip, we investigated the possibility of fossil hunting and we found a beach with sediment that was part of the Miocene epoch (5 – 23 million years old).
+Before the trip, we investigated the possibility of fossil hunting and we found a beach with sediment that was part of the Miocene epoch (5–23 million years old).
 This part of the coast is known for its small beaches and caves.
 There you will see the different layers of the rock with fossilized shells.
-I tried to hack some small part out but was not successful as the rocks were too hard.
+I tried to hack some small piece out but was unsuccessful, as the rocks were too hard.

 Beautiful Hand-painted Ceramic

-We bought a few small souvenirs which find a good use in our house.
+We bought a few small souvenirs which find good use in our house.

-You can find out more about this world-famous shop at the following website: http://www.porchespottery.com/en/.
+You can find out more about this world-famous shop on the following website: http://www.porchespottery.com/en/.

 We present some of our photos for your pleasure.